timothyshull/programming_notes/python/fluent_python.md

         - dir lists the names in the current scope if the optional object argument is not given
     - `getattr(object, name[, default])`
         - gets the attribute identified by the name string from the object
-        - may fetch an attribute from the object’s class or from a superclass
+        - may fetch an attribute from the object's class or from a superclass
         - raises AttributeError or returns the default value (if given) if no such attribute exists
     - `hasattr(object, name)`